Sienci-Labs/Resources/laserbeam/lb-assembly/ytsb-lb-turning-driver-on.md

 <img src="https://resources.sienci.com/wp-content/uploads/2021/12/Laser-Emissions-LED-ON-e1726684293235.jpg" alt="" width="960" height="540" />
 <p style="text-align: center;"><em>Laser emissions and driver power LEDs on</em></p>
-Because the laser can be turned on at different intensities and off at different frequencies, this laser emissions LED will mimic the signal that your laser is receiving, relative to the LED’s max intensity.
+Because the laser can be turned on at different intensities and off at different frequencies, this laser emissions LED will mimic the signal that your laser is receiving, relative to the LED's max intensity.